 - Improvements in contract closing time

 - Improvements in cost savings (paper, ink, productive hours, etc.)

-- Percentage change in carbon-footprint
+- Percentage change in carbon footprint

-- Percentage of errors in filled forms
+- Number of errors in filled forms